zhmcclient/zhmccli/docs/cli.rst

         --host            Hostname or IP address of the HMC (Default: ZHMC_HOST environment variable).
         --userid          Username for the HMC (Default: ZHMC_USERID environment variable).
         --password        Password for the HMC (Default: ZHMC_PASSWORD environment variable).
+        --no-verify       Do not verify the HMC certificate.
+(Default: ZHMC_NO_VERIFY ...
+        --ca-certs        Path name of certificate file or directory with CA certificates ...
         --output-format   Output format (Default: table).
         --transpose       Transpose the output table for metrics.
         --error-format    Error message format (Default: msg).